Overview of ACA Affordability & Coverage Readiness

 Use households if you track households; use people if you track people.
 Just be consistent.

 Benchmark plan or observed marketplace average.
+(Presets are baseline estimates, not live rates.)

 Per household/person increase